When to Take the MCAT (for Traditional Students)

 - Reviewed By: Liz Flagge

-It finally happened!
-The Association of American Medical Colleges (AAMC) just released all the MCAT test dates for 2023.
-Since traditional students have to balance their MCAT exam studying with a full course load, I will answer a few common questions I’ve encountered as a Blueprint tutor.
+Every year, the AAMC releases about 30 MCAT test dates for the following year.
+Since traditional students have to balance their MCAT exam studying with a full course load, I will answer a few common questions I’ve encountered as a Blueprint MCAT tutor as to when you should take the MCAT.
 Throughout this article, remember the following two rules:

 Rule 1: Don’t take the MCAT exam before you’re ready

 Rule 2: Don’t forget MCAT prep rule # 1